nst-sdc/Fix-Time/README.md

 **FixTime** is an open-source appointment booking platform built using the **MERN stack (MongoDB, Express, React, Node.js)**.

-It helps eliminate long queues by allowing users to book time slots in advance — whether it’s a hospital, clinic, salon, or any local service provider.
+It helps eliminate long queues by allowing users to book time slots in advance — whether it's a hospital, clinic, salon, or any local service provider.

 ---